 - Grant funding from the Department of Ecology.

 Completed work includes:

 Overview and History

-A back-watered ditch along the west side of the 10th Avenue NE south of NE 170th Street
+A poorly-draining ditch along 10th Avenue NE south of NE 170th Street.

 This project will fix the drainage system along 10th Avenue NE between NE 165th Street and NE 175th Street.
 Work will focus on installing wider and deeper ditches and better pipes.
 Ditch upgrades will include new plantings and soil layers to filter stormwater and encourage it to soak into the ground.

 Allowing runoff to soak into the ground is one alternative to just sending it away within a pipe.
 If this drainage issue was fixed by only increasing flows, this would increase stormwater flows into nearby Little’s Creek.
 Stormwater runoff from roadways is dirty and scours away the creek during storms.
 Little’s Creek already has problems with pollution and erosion from runoff, and increasing flows makes things worse.
 We want to try a solution at this location which will both fix the drainage problem while protecting the creek.